 - Diversify Port tenant base to include marine research and subsurface technology activities

-- Merge Port tenants and operations seamlessly into the adjacent areas while maintaining core maritime Port activities including cargo operations and vessel maintenance repair and overhaul
+- Merge tenants and port operations’ requirements seamlessly utilizing all area of port property and adjacent areas all while maintaining core maritime Port activities including cargo operations and vessel maintenance repair and overhaul

 Current or Planned Investments

 - Berth #6 rehabilitation Phase 2

 - Dredging, Rail & Asphalt rehabilitation and modernization

 - Economic turnaround of the Port